jrmerwin/Droidish/README.md

-# droidspeak
+# Droidish
-Droidspeak encoder and decoder code
+A Droidspeak-like encoder and decoder